 out of the terminal.

-Changing the points over to allow access to the branch.
+Changing the points to allow 44211 access to the branch.

-Thanks to former local, and company lineside at Botany for many years, David Xuereb, for use of your photos.
+Thanks to former local, and lineside companion at Botany for many years, David Xuereb, for use of your photos.
 Many of which appear in this series.

 David lived somewhat closer to the branch than I, so had a lot more opportunity to photograph the daily coming and going.